chipperdrew/talkEdu/README.rst

 #) TOFIX? - New posts will display on last page opened, not current page (controlled by session request in views)
 #) Refactor!!!!!
 Uncluster the post app by making new app, likely with user models/forms/views?
 #) Test the editing feature for posts
-#) Only display option to edit for current user?
-THIS IS EASY
-#) Have delete option for posts made by logged-in user
 #) Create change/reset password with django-registration
 #) Begin drawing/creating voting system
 #) Allow for comments on post_page